UBC-MDS/compare_classifiers/CONTRIBUTING.md

 # Contributing

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
-This project was developed by Bryan Lee, Susannah Sun, Wangkai Zhu and He Gao.
+This project was developed by Bryan Lee, Susannah Sun, Wangkai Zhu and Ke Gao.

 ## Types of Contributions